Jude Adcock MBACP (accred.) Dip. Sup'v; M.Ed. Couns (Cantab); Dip ASIIP Couns.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 My fees are:

-Pre payment by bank transfer or cash/cheque on the day
+Pre payment by BACS bank transfer prior to the session or cash on the day

 Cottenham is just north of Cambridge, easily accessible through Histon or the A14.
 I am also only a short distance from the Ely area.